frenck/python-gotailwind/README.md

 - [Tailwind iQ3](https://gotailwind.com/products/iq3-smart-garage-controller)

+> [!IMPORTANT]
+> This library requires your Tailwind device to run at least firmware version v10.10.

 For the development of this package, the hardware was kindly sponsored and provided by [Tailwind](https://gotailwind.com/), thank you! ❤️